SparkPost/support-docs/articles/reporting/signals-analytics.md

 ## Bounce, Rejections, Accepted, Delayed Reports

 Bounce, Rejections, Accepted, and Delayed reports in SparkPost provide the same date and filtering tools as the Summary report, with additional data and visualizations.
 Each report focuses on a different type of event and provides a breakdown into the different categories in the event, along with messages which provide information about why the event happened.
-For example, for the Bounce report, you'll see what reason mailbox providers are returning when they bounce your email.
+For example, on the Bounce report, you'll see what reason mailbox providers are returning when they bounce your email.

 ![](media/signals-analytics/bounce-report.png)

 ## Health Score

-The Health Score is a predictive score to help you monitor your email health and identify problems before they become apparent in through traditional metrics.
+The Health Score is a predictive score to help you monitor your email health and identify problems before they become apparent through traditional metrics.
 Use it to discover areas of your sending that are low-performing and get recommendations on how to improve.
 [Learn more](./health-score) about the Health Score.

 ![The overall health score for a SparkPost account](media/signals-analytics/health-score.png)